vkostyanetsky/RCloneAbuser/README.md

 py abuser.py --config="D:\Apps\RClone\abuser.yaml" --rclone="D:\Apps\RClone\rclone.exe"
 ```

-By the way, you can omit the `rclone` parameter if the app has an alias in your system, so you can call it like this:
+By the way, you can omit the `rclone` parameter if the app has an alias in your system.
+I mean, if you can call it like this, without specifying the full path:

 ```commandline
 rclone